- Public Meetings Info

 The photos above show the current conditions of this section of Ward Creek.
 If left in this current condition, Ward Creek is expected to continue to experience reduced channel flow, and to flood areas upstream of this location.
 To avoid these damages, the project will focus on widening Ward Creek, which will increase channel flow and reduce flooding upstream of this location.

-The total cost of this project is $1.8 million, with 75% of this funding from the FEMA Hazard Grant Mitigation Program.
-This funding is supplemented with East Baton Rouge’s local match of 25%, which will be paid for by the Louisiana Watershed Initiative.
+The total cost of this project is $1.8 million, with 100% of this funding from the FEMA Hazard Grant Mitigation Program.
 The channel widening of Ward Creek at Siegen Lane will protect areas upstream of this crossing from damaging flood waters.
 The increased channel width will reduce channel constrictions, reducing chances of backwater flooding occurring in areas upstream of these locations.